gggray000/ChatRoom/README.md

 <h2>TODO</h2>
 <h3>Short-term</h3>
 1. Put the user status element back to the top of the text area.<br>
-2. Display summary at the frontend.<br>
-3. Refactor ChatController.java.<br>
+2. Figure out why ChatBot sends two summaries.<br>
-4. Add an "END" button for discussion termination.
+3. Add an "END" button for discussion termination.
 The current way of generating a summary is just sending a "summary" message to the chat room.

 <h3>Long-term</h3>
 1. Migrate from JavaScript to React.<br>